 The new team realized that the net-negative part of the carbon capture and long term storage was the valuable climate service.
 This part needed to be turned into a digitally tradable carbon asset.
 After many iterations on the name, the CO2 Removal Certificate or CORC, was born.
 The aspiration became to create a functioning market for long-term carbon removal, which is reliable, efficient and location independent.

-The successful auctions validated Antti’s original idea: businesses want to meet their climate commitments with carbon removal and there is a business model to make it happen.
+The initial successful auctions validated Antti’s original idea: businesses want to meet their climate commitments with carbon removal and there is a business model to make it happen.
 Even more so, we have started to see evidence CORCs are accelerating growth of the carbon net-negative economy.
 One of our suppliers has announced a ten-fold volume production scale-up and another has started building a plant counting on CORC income.
 More than 100 suppliers have contacted us with CO2 capture, utilization and long-term storage methods to be included in Puro.earth.

 In 2021, Nasdaq acquired a majority stake in Puro.earth.
 The strategic partnership will fuel a global scale-up phase for the platform to continue addressing a growing demand for carbon removal by corporations, as well as enable new carbon removal methodologies, as technology evolves.

 The addition of Puro.earth’s carbon removal capabilities to Nasdaq’s environmental, social, and governance (ESG)-focused solutions gives Nasdaq’s corporate clients further resources to successfully achieve their ESG objectives.

 Puro.earth will continue to help companies fulfill their carbon net-zero targets.